top of page

 📍 Location: Unit 4, Sundorne Trade Park, Shrewsbury SY1 4NS

-Alento BJJ Shrewsbury is renowned for its inclusive atmosphere and dedication to fostering a sense of community among its members.
+Alento BJJ Shrewsbury is recognized for its inclusive environment and community spirit.

-• Professional Instruction: Coaches are noted for their expertise and commitment to student progress
+• Coaches are known for their expertise and dedication to student progress.

-• Appears to focus primarily on gi, which may not appeal to those who are more interested in no-gi grappling
+• Primarily focuses on gi, which may not suit those interested in no-gi grappling.

-• Limited publicly available details on competition training or participation
+• Limited public details on competition training or participation.

 ⭐ Rating: 4.7/5 (Google reviews)